windingtree/payment-manager/USECASES.md

 During the payment, tokens conversion quote can be changed in a negative direction.
 In that case, the rest of the tokens after conversion will be sent to the payer.

+If payment made with stablecoin tokens then these tokens will be sent without the Uniswap usage.

 ### As a payer, I want to make a payment using ETH

 - function: `payETH(uint256,uint256,string)`